 Mulching Ratio

 The mulching ratio, also known as the reduction ratio, indicates how much the tool will reduce the leaves’ overall size.
 For example, a mulching ratio of 10:1 indicates the mulcher will reduce 10 bags of dried leaves to shreds that will fit in a single bag.
 Typical mulching ratios range from 8:1 to 18:1, with the highest ratios producing the smallest shreds.
-If you’re into composting, small shreds will decompose more quickly in a compost pile.
+Keep in mind that small shreds will decompose more quickly in a compost pile.

 Capacity

-Leaf mulcher capacity relates to the amount of air the machine moves in cubic feet per minute (cfm).
-Most corded and cordless leaf mulchers range from around 175 to 500 cfm, with the highest-capacity models designed for heavy-duty leaf clearing.
-Gas leaf mulchers, which are more powerful, tend to have higher capacities, in the range of 450 to 700 cfm.
+Leaf mulcher capacity relates to the amount of air the machine moves in CFM.
+Most corded and cordless leaf mulchers range from around 175 to 500 CFM, with the highest-capacity models designed for heavy-duty leaf clearing.
+Gas leaf mulchers, which are more powerful, tend to have higher capacities, ranging from 450 to 700 CFM.

 Functions